OlivierLD/raspberry-coffee/LoRa/README.md

 You need two Arduinos: one to transmit, one to receive.

 ## Next
-The same, on a Raspberry PI, in Java. _That_ is a project...
+The same, on a Raspberry Pi, in Java. _That_ is a project...

 ## Another option
-Serial communication between the Raspberry PI and the Arduino.
+Serial communication between the Raspberry Pi and the Arduino.

-The Raspberry PI can communicate with the Arduino through a Serial Port.
+The Raspberry Pi can communicate with the Arduino through a Serial Port.
 Just use a USB A-B cable.
 The Serial port would usually be seen as `/dev/ttyACM0`.

 > In case you have problem reading `/dev/ttyACM0`, create a symbolic link